 The M.A. in anthropology degree is only available to students currently in the Ph.D. program in anthropology at SMU.
-See the Ph.D. program information below for further details on earning the M.A. degree.
+See the Ph.D. program information for further details on earning the M.A. degree.
+Medical Anthropology, M.A.